MrJellimann/PegasOS/README.md

-# KnightOS
+# PegasOS
-The public open-source repository for KnightOS, a 64-bit ARMv8 Operating System, primarily for the Raspberry Pi
+The public open-source repository for PegasOS, a 64-bit ARMv8 Operating System, primarily for the Raspberry Pi

 The documentation for this OS is listed [here](https://github.com/MrJellimann/KnightOSDocumentation)